 You should take your child to the GP if:

 - the cold sores are weeping or starting to spread – this might mean your child has a secondary or bacterial infection and needs antibiotics

-Cold sores usually clear up within 7-10 days without specific treatment.
-But if you have any concerns, you should see your doctor.
-If your child is really uncomfortable, some paracetamol in recommended doses can help to ease the pain.
+If your child is really uncomfortable, some paracetamol in recommended doses can help ease the pain.

-Your doctor might recommend povidine-iodine ointments (for example, Betadine®) or anti-viral ointment like aciclovir (for example, Zovirax®).
+Your doctor might recommend povidine-iodine ointments like Betadine® or anti-viral ointment like aciclovir.
 These ointments can help cold sores go away faster if you apply it very early, at the first sign of infection when the area is tingling.

 Some children with very severe or very frequent cold sore outbreaks might be prescribed anti-viral medication to reduce how often outbreaks happen and how long they last.

 Most children with cold sores can eat and drink normally, but some children have pain that stops them from eating and drinking normally.
 As well as giving your child pain relief, you should gently encourage your child to drink.
-You can also give your child oral rehydration solution, which you can get as liquid or in ice blocks from any pharmacy.
+You can also give your child oral rehydration solution like Gastrolyte® or Hydralyte™, which you can get as liquid or ice blocks from any pharmacy.

 If it’s practical, try to avoid things that trigger cold sore outbreaks in your child.
-For example, you might try to avoid your child getting overtired or sunburned.
+For example, make sure your child gets adequate sleep and avoids sunburn.